KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

   url: <%= ENV['DB_URL'] %>
 {% endhighlight %}

-## How ActiveRecord connection pool affects Postgres max connections?
+## How does ActiveRecord connection pool affects Postgres max connections?

 Let's start with a simple example.
 Your application may use one of the application servers like Puma or Unicorn.
 Let's focus on Puma because it's more complex as it has a separate configuration for several processes (known as workers in Puma terms) and threads.
 Unicorn doesn't allow for many threads.
 It works exactly like Puma with a single thread setting.